Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

-Less-than-truckload, LTL peers underperformed their truckload counterparts.
+Less-than-truckload peers underperformed their truckload counterparts.
 This was led by the higher leveraged and unionized players including ArcBest Corporation (NASDAQ:ARCB) and YRC Worldwide (NASDAQ:YRCW).
 Forward Air (NASDAQ:FWRD) was also down for the week.

 Like truckload carriers, I continue to like Old Dominion Freight Lines (NASDAQ:ODFL) as a pure-play LTL carrier rather than take my chances with the higher volatility and pension risks associated with this week's laggards.